 Let’s look at these further.

-This part is the most straight forward – that digital transformation requires more integration and use of digital technology.
-Software has been used by organizations to improve customer experiences, connect with new technologies, modernize legacy systems, digitize processes, and more.
-True digital transformation, however, involves integrating technology into all areas of the business, and not just improving current processes, but also developing new solutions.
+This is the most straight forward point – that digital transformation requires more integration and use of digital technology.
+Businesses use software to improve customer experiences, connect with new technologies, modernize legacy systems and more.
+This plays an important role in an organisation’s ability to remain relevant and up to date.

-Digital transformation is not just about one piece of software that revolutionizes a business, it involves the creation and use of many different tools and applications throughout the organization.
-To remain competitive, organizations not only need to optimize their current systems, but they also need to build for the future with innovative solutions that give them a competitive edge.
-Digital transformation plays a critical role in an organization’s ability to remain relevant and compete in a world that is becoming increasingly digital.
+However, it is not just about one piece of software that revolutionizes a business.
+Instead, digital transformation involves the creation and use of many different tools and applications within an organisation.
+To remain competitive, businesses need to not only optimise their current systems, but also build new innovative solutions for the future.
+True digital transformation involves integrating technology into all areas of the business, and developing new solutions.
+It is also essential to compete in a world that is becoming increasingly digital.